itzamna314/azb.go/README.md

   blobpath			The path of a blob (e.g. "mycontainer/foo.txt")

 Options:
-  --add=NAME    	Creates a container
   -e environment    Specifies the Azure Storage Services account to use [default: default] -F configFile  	Specifies an alternative per-user configuration file [default: /etc/azb/config] -h, --help     	Show this screen.
-  --list        	List all of the containers in the environment --rm=NAME     	Destroys a container
   --version     	Show version.

 The most commonly used azb commands are: